Village Projects

 Some folks may have noticed that these flags have been around the island for quite some time.
 They are marking various utility lines for the infrastructure projects that have been on-going for several years (first the broadband fiber project and more recently the Duke Energy project).
 Please do not remove them.

-At some point ALL the flags will be removed, but not until all projects are completed.
-The Duke Energy project is almost complete, but the Village has a few other major projects that will be starting this year such as the installation of the new cell tower and the Village’s stormwater management infrastructure
+At some point, ALL the flags will be removed, but not until all projects are completed.
+The Duke Energy project is complete, but the Village has a few other major projects, such as the Village’s stormwater management infrastructure

 projects.

-When all projects are completed the Village can focus on removal of the flags, which we agree, are not the most attractive sight on the island, but are necessary to bring forth these planned improvements with minimal delay.
+When all projects are completed, the Village can focus on the removal of the flags, which we agree are not the most attractive sight on the island, but are necessary to bring forth these planned improvements with minimal delay.

 Lift Station Upgrades